 The third generation 2024 Renault Duster will be a significant leap for the nameplate, which in its current generation traces its roots to the B0 platform introduced in 1998.
 Similar to the recently unveiled Sandero, the Duster will upgrade to the CMF-B platform, which will comply with European crash test norms, and allow for a Renault Duster Hybrid variant.

 The new generation CMF-B platform supports 48 volt mild hybridization, which is already seen on the new Sandero and will be seen on the 2024 Duster too, as it has to comply with Euro 7 emission norms (the full compliance for Euro 7 is expected before 2025).
-A 140 hp E-Tech hybrid (which is available on the Renault Captur PHEV) could be seen on the flagship Duster hybrid, but even the base variants with 1.2-liter TCe and 1.5-liter TCe engines (derived from the present 1.0-liter TCe and 1.3-liter TCe) will see 48 volt mild hybridization (MHEV).
+A 140 hp E-Tech hybrid (which is available on the Renault Captur PHEV) could be seen on the flagship Duster hybrid with modifications, but even the base variants with 1.2-liter TCe and 1.5-liter TCe engines (derived from the present 1.0-liter TCe and 1.3-liter TCe) will see 48 volt mild hybridization (MHEV).

 We expect a complete redesign of the exterior and interior of the Duster, but, similar to the 2020 Sandero, an evolutionary approach, ensuring the new Renault Duster Hybrid is easily recognizable as a “Duster” is what would be in store.